flenters/powershell/README.md

 basic-ssh.ps1 - Connect to remote SSH box and run commands

 replace-string.sp1 - Replace a string after a specific word using reg ex

+search-string.ps1 - Search for a specific string within a folder and file recursively